 The Washington State Documentation Project occurs annually in the early fall.
 Bicycle and pedestrian usage of specific intersections in cities throughout the State will be counted and documented, similar to the National Documentation Project.

-WSDOT and the Cascade Bicycle Club are enlisting the support of volunteers and other organizations, like FeetFirst adn the Bicycle Alliance of Washington, to benchmark the numbers of people bicycling and walking on trails, bike lanes, sidewalks, and other facilites across the state on October 1, 2 and 3, 2013.
+WSDOT and the Cascade Bicycle Club will be enlisting the support of volunteers and other organizations, like FeetFirst and the Bicycle Alliance of Washington, to benchmark the numbers of people bicycling and walking on trails, bike lanes, sidewalks, and other facilites across the state on September 30, October 1 and 2, 2014.
+Registration for volunteers will be open in August 2014.

 Counts will be assembled from all over Washington State, but focused on several cities including: